-The DXC Dandelion Program provides an environment that supports and celebrates the talents and skills of neurodiverse people — such as those with Autism, ADHD or Dyslexia — helping them build valuable skills to pursue a career in information technology.
+The DXC Dandelion Program, part of DXC Technology’s Social Impact Practice, provides an environment that supports and celebrates the talents and skills of neurodiverse people — such as those with Autism, ADHD or Dyslexia — and helps them build valuable skills to pursue a career in information technology.

-The primary aim of the program is to help establish careers for neurodiverse people by creating the right environment, with the right support structure, to ensure that individuals are able to build valuable information technology, life, and executive functioning skills, and to learn and grow as employees and in society.
+The primary aim of the sustainable program is to create the right environment, with the right support structure, to ensure that neurodiverse individuals are able to build valuable information technology, life, and executive functioning skills, and to learn and grow as employees and in society.